IlyaSemenov/vue-valibot/README.md

 import * as v from "valibot"
 import { useForm } from "vue-valibot-form"

-// Store data as you prefer, such as with Vue reactive or ref. const fields = reactive({
+// Store input data as you prefer, such as with Vue reactive or ref. const data = reactive({
   foo: "",
 })

 const { form, submit, submitting, errors } = useForm({
-  fields,
+  input: data,
   schema: v.object({
     foo: v.string([v.toTrimmed(), v.minLength(1)]),
   }),